kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 Previous versions of this chart had a `controller.stats.*` configuration block, which is now obsolete due to the following changes in nginx ingress controller:
 * in [0.16.1](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0161), the vts (virtual host traffic status) dashboard was removed
 * in [0.23.0](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0230), the status page at port 18080 is now a unix socket webserver only available at localhost.
-  You can use `curl --unix-socket /tmp/nginx-status-server.sock http://localhost/nginx_status` inside the controller container to access it locally, or use the snippet from [nginx-ingress changelog](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0230) to re-enable the http server
+  You can use `curl --unix-socket /tmp/nginx-status-server.sock http://localhost/nginx_status` inside the controller container to access it locally, or use the snippet from [ingress-nginx changelog](https://github.com/kubernetes/ingress-nginx/blob/master/Changelog.md#0230) to re-enable the http server

 ## ExternalDNS Service configuration